Center for Biblical Theology and Eschatology

 Jeremiah 14:11-12

-Physical fasts didn't bring God's favor, spiritual fasts did.
-We cannot expect to do these works of fasting for God's favor because those physical fasts and afflictions "looked forward" to a better act of sacrifice and suffering that is God's chosen fast.
-The only one that could truly bring the favor of God upon His people.
+Physical fasts or works of the flesh didn't bring God's favor, it was the spiritual fasts in Christ's presence with them.
+We cannot expect to do these works of fasting for God's favor because those physical fasts and afflictions are an exercise demonstrating the faithfulness of Christ.
+They "looked forward" to a better work, a better act of sacrifice and suffering than that of man.
+They saw afar off God's chosen fast through the Spirit of the only one that could truly bring the favor of God upon His people.
 In the incident illustrated in 2nd Samuel 12:16-17, David's fast and prayer for his child did not bring the favor of God that He would save the child's life.
 Truly this portrait of God characterizes the deeper spiritual truth that the only work/fast that will save a child of David, is the chosen fast in the humility of the broken body of Christ.
 Only in 'this fast,' will God deliver the child of David from death.
 The Spiritual truth is that only in the denial, affliction, suffering and sacrifice of Christ, could the child of David be saved from death.
 It is only when the bridegroom (the bread of life) is taken away and the comforter is sent, that the church can truly partake in the Lord's chosen fast.

 While it is certainly true that some things are not easily understood, a physical fast for favor of God should throw up red flags immediately to the conscientious Christian.
 We may not readily understand this, but the notion of man's suffering in hunger or thirst that he might grow closer to God or obtain favor is really no different than the cults in South America who believe that by afflicting or physically beating themselves for God, they will somehow be brought closer to Him.
 The acts are different, but the same principle is at work in both cases.
 In other words, the misguided view that physical suffering for God will make one a better or more spiritual person.
 Tribulation works patience, but self affliction works ego.
 The real affliction that was suffered to make man a better and more spiritual person was not in physical fasting (which merely pointed to Christ's affliction and suffering for us), but in the power of the chosen fast or affliction and denial of Christ.
 He is the bread that was taken away so that we might find favor and be in communion with God.
 It is in this fast that we are made regenerated, rejuvenated, revitalized, reinvigorated and spiritually awakened.
 It is in this fast in Christ that our prayers get answered, and in whom we are anointed by the Holy Spirit.
 A fast in Christ Jesus is the true fast whereby our earnest requests and supplications are brought perfectly before God and are heard.
 In His fast only do we come in the true position of humility, mourning for our sins, and His Spirit brings our prayers perfectly before God.